Dynamoid/dynamoid/README.markdown

-   index :name           # Only specify indexes if you intend to perform queries on the specified fields. index :email          # Fields without indexes suffer extremely poor performance as they must use index [:name, :email] # scan rather than query.
+   index :name           # Only specify indexes if you intend to perform queries on the specified fields. index :email          # Fields without indexes suffer extremely poor performance as they must use index [:name, :email] # scan rather than query. index :created_at, :range => true index :name, :range => :created_at
+                         # You can only provide one range query for each index, or specify an index
+                         # to be only a range query with :range => true.

    has_many :addresses   # Associations do not accept any options presently.
 The referenced
                          # model name must match exactly and the foreign key is always id.